How to Enter the CASSIES

 a) Describe the Client’s business, competition and relevant history

-- Describe as concisely possible the client’s business, the brand(s), the competitive context and any significant past trends.
-Give the judges a feel for the market dynamics and the client’s place within it.
-Be careful with insider language and acronyms.
-Judges will not necessarily be familiar with your brand or market.
+- Describe as concisely as possible the client’s business, the brand(s), the competitive context and any significant past trends.
+Do not use insider language or acronyms.

 b) Describe the Client’s Business Issues/Opportunities to be addressed by the Campaign

-- Set up the situation that existed before you decided what to do.
-You should be highlighting WHAT exactly was the problem or opportunity, but without going into detail as to why it exists.
-Discuss product performance, sales, share, profit, spending, share of voice, pricing, awareness, brand image, social trends etc. as appropriate, only including information that directly influenced the need for advertising.
+- Describe WHAT exactly was the business problem or opportunity, but without going into detail as to why it existed.
 Be concise and keep it at a strategic level – imagine you are summarising the issue for the client CEO.

 c) Resulting Business Objectives

-- If you need to reference data sources, use the Footnote function in the template.
+- Reference data sources where possible - use the Footnote function in the template.

 Section III — Your Strategic Thinking